vagelisp/camptix-coupon-generator/README.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Camptix Coupon Generator, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of CampTix Coupon Generator, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type “Camptix Coupon Generator” and click Search Plugins.
 Once you’ve found the plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =

-The manual installation method involves downloading Camptix Coupon Generator plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading CampTix Coupon Generator plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =